rplasc/songwriting-assistant/README.md

 ## The idea

 Most rhyme and syllable tools ask you to submit a word or line explicitly.
 This one watches the line you're currently writing and surfaces feedback automatically, so the analysis sits quietly in the margin while the writing stays front and center.
-The tool supports both English and Spanish which can be switched between seamlessly.

 ## How it works